 HB1419 (2026) Detail

-Establishing a commission to study whether a court with specialized jurisdiction over corporate, commercial, and equitable matters should be established.
+(New Title) establishing a committee to study whether a court with specialized jurisdiction over corporate, commercial, and equitable matters should be established.

 12Mar2026...
 0897h